-Calapan Waterworks Corporation is currently undertaking Phase I of its expansion program in Calapan City.
-Phase I involves development of three new water production facilities, installation of storage facilities for the water system, and pipe laying of additional distribution lines.
-Phase 1 is estimated to cost about \$150\$ million, about \$120\$ million will be financed through bank borrowings while the balance will be funded through internally generated funds.
+Calapan Waterworks Corporation has completed the 2^{nd} Phase Expansion Program for Calapan City Water Supply System.
+Phase II involved development of new water production facilities, installation of storage facilities for the water system, and pipe laying of additional distribution lines.
+Phase II was estimated to cost about \$\pm\$162 million, about \$\pm\$118 million was financed through bank borrowing while the balance has been funded through internally generated funds.